zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-7-forecast-with-console/item-7-forecast-with-console.md

     - Browse to file which you desire to upload and click  Upload button at the botton
     ![](images/lab5-bucket-upload-files-meta.png " ")

-    More details on Object storage can be found on this page.
-[Object Storage Upload Page](https://oracle.github.io/learning-library/oci-library/oci-hol/object-storage/workshops/freetier/index.html?lab=object-storage) to see how to upload.
+    More details on Object storage can be found on this [page](https://oracle.github.io/learning-library/oci-library/oci-hol/object-storage/workshops/freetier/index.html?lab=object-storage) to see how to upload.

 ## Task 5: Create a project